TaleLearnCode/BuildingServerlessSolutions/README.md

 ## Prerequisites

-Check out the [Prerequisites](prerequisites.md) page for details of what is expected of attendees before the workshop.
+Check out the [Prerequisites](prerequisites.md) page for details of attendees' expectations before the workshop.

 ## Presentations